On consecutive values of random completely multiplicative functions: Introduction

 It has been noticed that the same bound $x^r$ for all $r > 1/2$ is obtained if we take the partial sums of i.i.d., bounded and centered random variables.
 This suggests the naive idea to compare the M\"obius function on square-free integers with i.i.d. random variables on $\{-1,1\}$.
 However, a major difference between the two situations is that in the random case, we lose the multiplicativity of the function.
 A less naive randomized version of M\"obius functions can be obtained as follows: one takes i.i.d. uniform random variables on $\{-1,1\}$ on prime numbers, $0$ on prime powers of order larger than or equal to $2$, and one completes the definition by multiplicativity.

 In \cite{W}, Wintner considers a completely multiplicative function with i.i.d. values at primes, uniform on $\{-1,1\}$ (which corresponds to a randomized version of the Liouville function rather than the M\"obius function), and proves that we have almost surely the same bound $x^{r}$ ($r > 1/2$) for the partial sums, as for the sums of i.i.d. random variables, or for the partial sums of M\"obius function if the Riemann hypothesis is true.
-The estimate in \cite{W} has been refined by Hal\'asz in \cite{Hal}.
+The estimate in \cite{W} has been refined by Hal\'asz in \cite{Hal}, and then by Lau, Tenenbaum and Wu in \cite{LTW}.
+Some lower bounds can also be deduced from moment estimates by Harper \cite{Harper}.
 In order to get more general results, it can be useful to consider complex-valued random multiplicative functions.
 For example, it has been proven by Bohr and Jessen \cite{BJ} that for $\sigma >1/2$, the law of $\zeta(\sigma + iTU)$, for $U$ uniformly distributed on $[0,1]$, tends to a limiting random variable when $T$ goes to infinity.
 This limiting random variable can be written as $\sum_{n \geq 1} X_n n^{-\sigma}$, when $(X_n)_{n \geq 1}$ is a random completely multiplicative function such that $(X_p)_{p \in \mathcal{P}}$ are i.i.d. uniform on the unit circle, $\mathcal{P}$ denoting, as in all the sequel of the present paper, the set of prime numbers.
-The fact that the series just above converges is a direct consequence (by partial summation) of the analog of the result of Wintner for the partial sums of $(X_n)_{n \geq 1}$: one can prove that $\sum_{n \leq x} X_n = o(x^r)$ for $r > 1/2$.
+The fact that the series just above converges is a direct consequence (by partial summation) of the analog of the result of Wintner for the partial sums of $(X_n)_{n \geq 1}$: one can prove that almost surely, $\sum_{n \leq x} X_n = o(x^r)$ for $r > 1/2$.

 This discussion shows that it is often much less difficult to prove accurate results for random multiplicative function than for the arithmetic functions which are usually considered.
 In some informal sense, the arithmetic difficulties are diluted into the randomization, which is much simpler to deal with.